top of page

 Trauma Changes Us.
 But So Does Love.

-The Beautiful Truth About Healing Let’s face it — trauma changes us .
+The Beautiful Truth About Healing Let’s face it — trauma changes us.
 It rewires our nervous system, reshapes our beliefs, and leaves a chemical imprint that can keep us trapped in cycles of fear, shame, or unworthiness.
-But here’s the part that too many people forget — love changes us too .
-Love , when directed inward with compassion and consistency, can quite literally rewrite the brain’s wiring , one gentle moment at a time.
-The Psychology of Revisiting Trauma When you re
+But here’s the part that too many people forget — love changes us too.
+Love, when directed inward with compassion and consistency, can quite literally rewrite the brain’s wiring, one gentle moment at a time.
+The Psychology of Revisiting Trauma When you revisit

 Jane McGarvey